nadav-rahimi/led-colour-visualiser/README.md

 #### Features
 - [x] Ability to enable/disable dampening
 - [x] Abiity for custom colour range
-- [ ] Rewrite portaudio and ui into their own interfaces so they can be interfaced with independently
 - [ ] Add logging
 - [ ] Ability to choose device to receive input from
 - [ ] Send the data via bluetooth to arduino
-- [ ] Ability to disable graphing
+- [x] Ability to disable graphing
+- [ ] Create gui for program to decide which option to enable/disable and ability to choose gradients and ability to choose input device

 #### Fixes
 - [x] Reduce the processing of data to improve memory usage and speed- [ ] Document the whole codebase
 - [x] Speed up interpolation and dampening
-- [ ] Modularise code into functions
+- [x] Modularise code into functions
+- [ ] Finish documentation
 - [ ] Implement a median/kalman filter
 - [ ] Remove the use of too many pointers
 - [ ] Reduce type conversions as much as possible